stac-utils/pystac-client/docs/source/index.rst

 This package builds upon the great work of the PySTAC library for working with STAC objects in Python.
 It also uses concepts from the `sat-search <https://github.com/sat-utils/sat-search>`__ library for working with STAC API - Item Search endpoints.

+*While this library builds on the work of the PySTAC library and tries to follow the patterns of that project as much as possible, `pystac-api` is a separate project not in any way associated with that library.*

 Supported Specifications
 ------------------------